+Therefore, when medical representatives are discussing scientific information on unauthorised medicines or indications with healthcare professionals, such information must obey the aforesaid requirements.
+And it is advisable to have the competent department of the company to review such information in advance to ensure the accuracy of the contents.
 RDPAC Code states that pre-approval of off-label communication with healthcare professionals, whether in oral or written form, should be conducted by or under the supervision of medical experts instead of personnel with commercial functions.

 Not all categories of medicines can be advertised to the general public.
 The Administrative Measures for Review of Drug Advertisements strictly prohibit advertising for several special categories of medicines such as:

-For all other prescription-only medicines, advertising is only permitted in professional pharmaceutical or medical journals jointly designated by the Ministry of Health and the NMPA.
+For all other prescription-only medicines, advertising thereon is only permitted in professional pharmaceutical or medical journals jointly designated by the Ministry of Health and the NMPA.
 No prescription-only medicines can be advertised in the mass media or promoted in any other manner targeting the general public.
 Specifically, the Administrative Measures for Review of Drug Advertisements, forbid the use of the names of prescription-only drugs to sponsor/title various activities for advertising, and also prohibit the use of any trade mark or trade name identical to the name of a prescription drug to publish any advertisement in a disguised manner in any media other than professional pharmaceutical or medical journals, or the use such trade mark or trade name to title any activity for advertising.